 2. Is disclosure necessary?

-We do not believe that disclosure of third-party personal data into the public domain is necessary.
+We do not believe disclosure of third-party personal data into the public domain is necessary in this case.

 3. The balance between legitimate interests and the data subject's interests or fundamental rights and freedoms